Ballard School Nurse

 ~ Even the Smallest Changes can make a Big Difference

-Keep your student home if they have any COVID-19 symptoms and report to our school any confirmed cases.
+- Keep your student home if they have any COVID-19 symptoms and report to our school any confirmed cases.
 Review the DOH symptoms flow chart for guidance.
-You may get free home tests from the State of Washington or from your student’s school.
+You may get free home tests from the State of WA.

 Masks Required for the BHS Nurse & Teen Health Center